What is Content Marketing Software?

 Closed-loop tracking and reporting: Tracks the impact of content on the buyer’s or customer’s journey and ROI.

-Content performance reports & analytics: Insights into how individual pieces of content are performing.
+Performance reports & analytics: Insights into how individual pieces of content are performing.
 Measured by engagement and/or conversion.

 Campaign optimization dashboard: Quick view on content performance.
 Allows users to make changes to which channels and which content is being promoted or displayed.